aws/amazon-s3-encryption-client-dotnet/README.md

   * RSA-OAEP-SHA1
   * AES-GCM

 Object content is encrypted using AES-GCM with generated DEKs which are stored in the S3 object metadata or in a separate instruction file (as configured).
+The latest version also supports decrypting objects encrypted with comitting AES-GCM algorithm.

 # Code examples and API Documentation